Communities

 Type of object pointed to by dest

-alx‭ wrote 11 months ago
+alx‭ wrote over 1 year ago

 I think the object pointed to by dest is a struct t, not a union, since I use a pointer to the member.
 Only if I had casted it to the union type, or if I had used the union directly, it would have been the union, I think.

-GrantMoyer‭ wrote 8 months ago
+GrantMoyer‭ wrote about 1 year ago

 @alx My understanding is that the object at a memory address is whatever object was initially created there, regardless of whatever type a pointer to that address seems to be.
 For example, if you create an int n, it doesn't matter if you cast it like float* a = (float*) &n, the value pointed to by a is still an int (so dereferencing a has undefined behavior).
 The prior example is fairly obvious, but the same rule still applies to unions, so whatever the type of a pointer to a union's address is, the pointed to object is still a union.
 However, unions have cases where is explicitly ok to dereference them as another type.